-- 3.1 A Local Development planning application will usually be determined by appointed Planning officers.
+3.1 A Local Development planning application will usually be determined by appointed Planning officers.
 A decision taken by an appointed Planning officer is referred to as a 'delegated decision' Appointed Planning officers are the Planning Manager, Planning Coordinators and Supervisory Planners.
 The case officer that has handled the planning application will not be the same officer that determines that planning application.
 This means that there will always be two Planning officers involved in the determination of a delegated planning application (the case officer and the appointed officer).
-The responsibility for determination, however, rests with the appointed officer. - 3.2 The Council's Planning Scheme of Delegation, as approved by Scottish Ministers and set out in Annex A, specifies the only occasions where a 'Local Development' application must be determined by the Council.
+The responsibility for determination, however, rests with the appointed officer.

+3.2 The Council's Planning Scheme of Delegation, as approved by Scottish Ministers and set out in Annex A, specifies the only occasions where a 'Local Development' application must be determined by the Council.
 These applications will be reported to the Regulatory Panel and thereby qualify for a Hearing.
-These are where: - 3.2.1 5 or more competent written objections have been received from separate householders or separate premises. - 3.2.2 The proposals are considered to be significantly contrary to the provisions of the Development Plan. - 3.2.3 A competent written objection has been received from the Community Council within whose boundary all or part of the application site lies, and the appointed officer is minded to recommend a determination, which is contrary to the views expressed by the said Community Council. - 3.2.4 The application relates to land in the ownership of the Planning Authority or to land in which the Planning Authority has a financial interest and one or more objection has been received. - 3.2.5 The application is made by the Planning Authority and one or more objection has been received. - 3.2.6 The application is made by an Elected Member of the Planning Authority.
+These are where:

+- 3.2.1 The application is a 'national' development as designated in the National Planning Framework - 3.2.2 The application is a 'major' development as defined in The Town and Country Planning (Hierarchy of Developments) (Scotland) Regulations 2009 - 3.2.3 10 or more competent written objections have been received from individuals, organisations or third parties and the recommendation is to approve. - 3.2.4 In the case of planning applications which relate to land in the ownership of the Council or to land in which the Council have a financial interest and 1 or more competent written objections have been received. - 3.2.5 A competent written objection has been received from a Community Council, via their designated contact person(s), and the appointed officer is minded to recommend a determination which is contrary to the views expressed by the Community Council. - 3.2.6 The application is made by an Elected Member or a member of the Planning Authority; specifically, the appointed persons for the purposes of Section 43A of the Town and Country Planning (Scotland) Act 1997 being the Council's Director Housing Operations and Development, Assistant Director Planning & Development, Service Lead Planning and Building Standards, Place Planning and Planning Strategy Co-ordinators and the Supervisory Officers within the Planning Service. - 3.2.7 Any application under Section 42 of the Town and Country Planning (Scotland) Act 1997 (as amended) to remove/vary/modify conditions that the Regulatory Panel specifically imposed on an earlier permission, that were in addition to the officers recommendation. - 3.2.8 In respect of the Electricity Act 1989 (as amended), to provide consultation responses on all applications in terms of Section 36. - 3.2.9 Where the Director Housing Operations and Development, Assistant Director Planning & Development or Service Lead Planning and Building Standards under S43A (6) of the Planning Etc. (Scotland) Act 2006 considers that it would be appropriate for members of the planning authority to take the decision on the application for reasons, including the application raising new or significant issues meriting determination at Regulatory Panel.
+In each such case the applicant/agent will be provided with a statement giving the reasons for the application not being determined by the Appointed Officer. - 3.2.10 In respect of The Town and Country Planning (Scotland) Act 1997 (as amended), Section 159 to 178, the making and confirmation of Tree Preservation Orders.